aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

 Deriving the sixth-order Zernike (z6) solution will require a few additional minutes of processing time and for the user to manually change the maximum order of fit to process in the following way:

 #.
-Select the OOF Subtab of the AstrID Data Display.
+Select the OOF Subtab-item of the AstrID Data Display.
 #.
 Select ``Tools`` :math:`\rightarrow` ``Options...`` from the drop--down menu.
 #.
-Select the maximum order of fit to process from the ``Processing Options`` tab of the pop--up window.
+Select the maximum order of fit to process from the ``Processing Options`` tab-item of the pop--up window.

    .. image:: images/autoOOF/OOFprocessing_options.jpg